nikkialenton/discover-cebu-conv/README.md

 ### Getting the files

-Use GitHub to clone the repository locally, or [download the .zip file] this is available at discover-cebu.mybluemix.net
+Use GitHub to clone the repository locally, or [download the .zip file]

+###this can be accessible at discover-cebu.mybluemix.net

 ### Installing and starting the app